BitVaulty/bitvault-desktop/docs/setup/ssh-guide.md

-# Setting Up SSH Access to the BitVaultWallet Repository
+# Setting Up SSH Access to the BitVault Repository

-This guide will walk you through setting up SSH authentication to access the private BitVaultWallet repository on GitHub.
+This guide will walk you through setting up SSH authentication to access the BitVault repository on GitHub, with special consideration for the security-focused nature of the project.

 ## Generate an SSH Key

-1. Open your terminal and run the following command to generate a new SSH key:
+1. Open your terminal and run the following command to generate a new SSH key using Ed25519 (a more secure algorithm):

    ```bash
    ssh-keygen -t ed25519 -C "your.email@example.com"